crpietschmann/jHtmlArea/readme.md

 # jHtmlArea

 A simple, light weight, extensible WYSIWYG HTML Editor built on top of jQuery.
 This component allows you to easily display a WYSIWYG HTML Editor in place of any TextArea DOM Elements on the page.
-The minified script alone is 9.17kb; CSS and Images it's a total of 25.9kb.
+The minified script alone is 10.3kb; CSS and Images it's a total of approx. 26kb.

-This project also includes Visual Studio JavaScript Intellisense support.

 [View Documentation Here](https://github.com/crpietschmann/jHtmlArea/wiki)